andrealaspina/galerkin/README.md

 ## Formulation Class 🧩

-The facilitate the implementation of new finite element methods, ***galerkin*** allows you to declare a new class (likely the only part of the code you need to touch) that inherits from the base `Formulation` class.
+To facilitate the implementation of new finite element methods, ***galerkin*** allows you to declare a new class (likely the only part of the code you need to touch) that inherits from the base `Formulation` class.

 Its main **properties** are: